Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Expensive

-So far, we’ve had a lot of rimfires and a pistol-caliber carbine.
-While those are great guns, they lack the true range, power, and capability of a rifle.
+So far, we’ve had a lot of rimfire rifles and a pistol-caliber carbines.
+While those are great guns, they lack the true range, power, and capability of a centerfire rifle.

-When it comes to takedown rifles in real rifle calibers, it’s tough to get better than the BLR Lightweight ’81 Takedown.
+When it comes to takedown guns in larger hunting calibers, it’s tough to argue against the Browning BLR Lightweight ’81 Stainless Takedown.

-Browning’s BLR is a lever action rifle with a detachable box magazine that uses traditional rifle calibers with spitzer bullets.
-I’m talking .308 Winchester, .243 Winchester, .30-06, and many more.
+Browning’s BLR is a lever-action rifle with a detachable box magazine.
+Unlike the tube magazines that are common on lever guns, this approach lets you use traditional rifle calibers with spitzer bullets.
+I’m talking 6.5 Creedmoor, .308 Win, .30-06 Sprg, and even .30-caliber magnums.

 Lightweight ammo is nice, but sometimes you need a little more power and range.
 (Photo: Gun Digest)